Kallur Lighthouse

 If you have a car: We took the first ferry in the morning, sharing it with a milk tanker and a garbage truck.
 We highly recommend a similar strategy, as beating the crowds is strictly better than not beating the crowds.

 If you don’t have a car: there is a public bus that runs the length of the island.
-Check with the local tourist office to make sure you have the latest seasonal time table.
+Check with the local tourist office to make sure you have the latest seasonal timetable.
 Don’t take the earliest ferry if the buses don’t run until later!

 The hike

 Park in the center of the little village.
-From here, it’s short couple hundred feet walk to the end of the road and the “trailhead.”
+From here, it’s a short couple hundred feet walk to the end of the road and the “trailhead.”
 When the road ends, there’s a dirt path that leads up to a red gate.
 Go through it (close it behind you!) and follow the sheep trail that continues up and around the hill.

 Don’t climb up and over the hill!
-Instead stick to the shoulder of the hill as the trail wraps it’s way around.
+Instead, stick to the shoulder of the hill as the trail wraps its way around.
 Note that the sheep that roam this area have treaded out more than a few trails you can stick with whichever one is the least muddy and most walkable.
 If you find yourself going straight up you're on the wrong sheep trail!

-The views back towards the town and northeast across the Atlantic towards the other islands is quite stunning.
+The views back towards the town and northeast across the Atlantic towards the other islands are quite stunning.
 Make sure to appreciate it as you go.
 The crumbling rock sheep shelters make a good foreground for your photos.

 After less than a mile, you should be able to see the lighthouse in the distance.
 Continue across the bowl that stretches out in front of you towards the lighthouse, stepping over sheep dung as required.